 If you’re not worried about rewards and just want to focus on paying down credit card debt, the Chase Slate® can help you do that.
 It offers 0% Intro APR on Purchases for 15 months and 0% Intro APR on Balance Transfers for 15 months.

-Most important is the balance transfer fee — Intro $0 on transfers made within 60 days of account opening.
-After that: Either $5 or 5%, whichever is greater.
+Most important is an intro balance transfer fee — $0 for the first 60 days that your Account is open, after that, either $5 or 5% of the amount of each transfer, whichever is greater.
 There are plenty of credit cards that offer 0% intro APR — some for longer periods of time than the Chase Slate® — but many charge a balance transfer fee ranging from 3%-5% of the amount you transfer.

 The bottom line